echonax07/Data_augmentation/readme.md

 DA-5 | Scaling, Rotation, Translation
 ALL | Run all the DA1,DA2,DA3,DA4 with the above given distribution

-	1. DA-1: One of Spatial Transforms and then one of Non Spatial Transforms
-	2. DA-2: One of Non Spatial Transforms
-	3. DA-3: One of Spatial Transforms
-	4. DA-4: Random Elastic deformation
-	5. DA-5 : Scaling, Rotation, Translation
-	6. ALL: Run all the DA1,DA2,DA3,DA4 with the above given distribution

 Operations available in Spatial/Non Spatial Transforms are :

 	1. Spatial Transforms : RandomAffine(Translation, Rotataion, Scaling), RandomAnisotropy, RandomElasticDeformation